Mahatma Gandhi Bus Station: Infrastructure

-MGBS covers 20 acre of a 8 ha complex, and was completed at a cost of ₹13 crore.
+The MGBS covers 20 acre of a 8 ha complex, and was completed at a cost of ₹13 crore.
 There are 150 platforms, a 7,380-square-meter waiting room, a 3,455-square-meter shopping complex and a 5,000-square-meter parking area.

-Many TSRTC buses in Hyderabad use the station, one of two terminals in the city for long-distance bus service.
+Many TGSRTC buses in Hyderabad use the station, one of two terminals in the city for long-distance bus service.
 Corporation buses include Palle Velugu, Express, Deluxe, Super Luxury, Rajadhani A/C, Garuda, Garuda Plus and Vennela A/C Sleeper.